crohr/crohr.github.com/code/index.md

 Here is some software I've written in my spare time or that my previous employers allowed me to publicly release.

+* [pkgr] [pkgr] - Easily package your Rails app into deb or rpm packages.
+  After a few months of dealing with the various intricacies of packaging Ruby apps for debian or centos, here is a gem that does everything for you.

 * [restfully] [restfully] - A Ruby client for RESTful APIs.

 * [rest-client-components] [components] - [Rack] [rack] should not be limited